-However, if 75 percent of Medicaid clients receive community care in 2025, these LTSS expenditures are only expected to be \$5.608 billion, which is \$760 million less than the State might otherwise have spent that year.
+However, if 75 percent of Medicaid clients receive community care in 2025, these LTSS expenditures are only expected to be \$5.954 billion, which is \$657 million less than the State might otherwise have spent that year.
 This cost avoidance over time not only allows Connecticut to provide relief to the Medicaid budget but also allows Connecticut to meet the needs of a larger group of individuals.

 This Plan takes a conservative approach to projecting the numbers of individuals with disabilities over the next fifteen years by holding the percentage of persons with disabilities constant over time.
 As described in Chapter IV, the percentage of older adults with disabilities has fallen over the last two decades.
 Experts disagree whether this decline in the rate of disability will continue or whether the expected demographic changes will overwhelm these gains.
-Fluctuations in either direction in the rate of disability will have an impact on the cost of providing LTSS.
+Fluctuations in either direction in the rate of disability will continue LTSS.